alconley/ICESPICE/README.md

 /MiniOrange/Detector/Thickness value
 ```

 Here, `value` can range from 0 to 3000 micrometers.
-T

 #### Changing Detector Position